Have you noticed your breakouts seem to get worse in the winter?

 If your pillowcase isn’t washed or changed regularly, a buildup of dirt and oil accumulates from the environment, as well as your skin and hair touching the pillow.
 All of this is transferred back to your skin when you hit the hay.
 This may cause clogged pores and breakouts.

 Some ways you can take preventative steps are:

 - Make sure your face is squeaky clean before you go to bed every night.

 - Use a pillowcase made out of natural fabrics - these materials breathe better and transfer less oil.

-- Wash your pillowcases every two to three days - this ensures you’re not lying on a pillowcase with several days worth of dirt and oil on the surface.
+- Wash your pillowcases regularly - this ensures you’re not lying on a pillowcase with several days worth of dirt and oil on the surface.